ohunter/Observ/README.md

 ##### GPU

-Displays general informatopm about the specified graphics card such as the name (ie. model), total memory, free memory, temperature, powerdraw, fan rpm, clockspeed, and utilization
+Displays general informatopm about the specified graphics card such as the name (ie. model), total memory, free memory, temperature, powerdraw, fan rpm, clockspeed, and utilization.

 ###### Additional tile Fields